asonolet/mefikit/README.md

 ### FFI
 - mefikit-ffi:
-  - All functionality is exposed via ffi bindings for C/C++ interoperability
+  - Some functionalities are exposed via ffi bindings for C/C++ interoperability.
+Those are zero-copy bindings (thanks to `UMeshView`).

 ---